wmde/wikibase-release-pipeline/deploy/config/extensions/README.md

-# Wikibase Suite User defined MediaWiki Extensions
+# Wikibase Suite user-defined MediaWiki extensions

-This is a place for additional MediaWiki/Wikibase extensions.
-In order to load additional extensions, three things need to be done:
+This directory is for additional MediaWiki or Wikibase extensions.
+To load an additional extension, three things need to be done:

 - Put the extension in this directory
-- Load the extension via `deploy/config/Extension.php`
+- Load the extension via `deploy/config/Extensions.php`
-- Update the extension with MediaWiki
+- Restart Wikibase so MediaWiki can update itself

 ## Downloading the extension

-In order to download additional MediaWiki extensions, you can visit e.g. https://www.mediawiki.org/wiki/Special:ExtensionDistributor.
+To download additional MediaWiki extensions, you can use https://www.mediawiki.org/wiki/Special:ExtensionDistributor.
 Select the extension to download.
 Next, select the MediaWiki version your extension needs to be compatible with.
-You can find out what MediaWiki Version you are running by visiting https://wikibase.example/wiki/Special:Version (replace the domain name with yours).
+You can find out what MediaWiki version you are running by visiting `https://<WIKIBASE_PUBLIC_HOST>/wiki/Special:Version`.

-Once the file is downloaded, unpack it to `config/extensions`
+Once the file is downloaded, unpack it to `config/extensions`:

 ```
 deploy